akashkumarsaw/Problems-on-Tree/README.md

 ### Binary Tree | Set 1 (Introduction)
-<b>Trees:</b> Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures,
-trees are hierarchical data structures.
+<b>Trees:</b> Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.
 <b>Tree Vocabulary:</b> The topmost node is called root of the tree.
-The elements that are
-directly under an element are called its children.
+The elements that are directly under an element are called its children.
 The element directly above something is called its parent.
 For example, a is a child of f and f is the parent of a.
 Finally, elements with no children are called leaves.
 <b>Why Trees?</b>
 1. One reason to use trees might be because you want to store information that naturally forms a hierarchy.
-For example, the file system on a computer: file system
+For example, the file system on a computer:file system
 <img src="https://user-images.githubusercontent.com/50274053/200117382-be0995ac-c7cd-40e5-953e-7c4c72771bed.jpg" width="200" />
 2. Trees (with some ordering e.g., BST) provide moderate access/search (quicker than Linked List and slower than arrays).</br>
 3. Trees provide moderate insertion/deletion (quicker than Arrays and slower than Unordered Linked Lists).</br>